kolibril13/plywood-gallery/README.md

 **Chapters**

-All gallery enteries need to be in chapters, chapter names are defined like this:
+All gallery entries need to be in chapters, chapter names are defined like this:
 ```py
 from plywood_gallery import ChapterManager
 ChapterManager.set_chapter_name("Array 2D")